 Don't Do Anything Dramatic

 You don’t need to trim or pluck a lot of hair and create high, dramatic arches.
 In fact, please don’t!

-Sometimes, all it takes is trimming the hair of your brows or removing a few outlying hairs here and there.
+Sometimes, all it takes is trimming your brows or removing a few outlying hairs here and there.

 Keep the thickness